 A sufficient supply of unsaturated fatty acids is important for a healthy cholesterol level (HDL>LDL).
-Single and multiple unsaturated fatty acids can be found, for example, in fish, crustaceans and plant oils.
+Single and multiple unsaturated fatty acids can be found in fish, crustaceans and plant oils.
 Some types of seafood have positive effects on cholesterol.
 Fatty fish, such as salmon or mackerel, increases HDL levels in the blood.
 HDL is known as “good” cholesterol because high levels help lower your risk of coronary artery disease.
-Other fish, such as salmon and trout, contain beneficial omega-3 fatty acids and lower triglyceride levels in the blood as well.
+Other fish, such as salmon and trout, contain beneficial omega-3 fatty acids and lower triglyceride levels in the blood.

 The discussion about cholesterol and food containing cholesterol should be just as nuanced as the discussion about fats.
 There are good and bad fatty acids and there is good and bad cholesterol.

 Click here for more information.